OceanOptics/FloatProcessor/README.md

  - `toolbox.py`: oceanographic toolbox containing the calibration and corrections methods
  - `process.py`: set of functions to load the configuration of the application and each individual float in order to process the profiles at different level
  - `dashboard.py`: set of functions to update the content of the web interface
+ - `daemon.py`: start daemon for real-time processing monitoring a directory
  - `test*.py`: various files used for testing and development

 ## TODO